NativeScript/docs-v7/ui/action-bar.md

 # Overview

-The `ActionBar` is the NativeScript common abstraction over the Android ActionBar and iOS NavigatioBar.
+The `ActionBar` is the NativeScript common abstraction over the Android ActionBar and iOS NavigationBar.
-In this article we will cover:

 * [Title](#title)
   * [Setting The Title Text](#setting-the-title-text)